Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero: Symplectic bosons

 The Neveu-Schwarz sector consists of vertex operators around which the symplectic bosons are single-valued, i.e. of vertex operators which can be placed at points around which the spin structure is bounding.
 Correspondingly, the Fourier modes

 of the $Z^a$ fields have half-integral mode index $n$.
 Vertex operators which are polynomial in the $Z^a$ fields and their derivatives form the vacuum module of the chiral algebra.

 It is possible and often useful to define vertex operators which do not belong to the vacuum module.
 The calculation of correlation functions in the presence of such general vertex operators can be rather cumbersome.
-In the following we will employ a variety of computational shortcuts based on the idea that these vertex operators can be effectively written as an integral transform of vertex operators which do belong to the vacuum module.

 A classical example of non-trivial vertex operators for a $\beta \gamma$ system occurs in the theory of superstrings: the $\delta(\beta)$ and $\delta(\gamma)$ vertex operators.
 By definition, these vertex operators impose a zero at their location for $\beta$ or $\gamma$ respectively, while allowing a pole for the other field.
 In our setting, where $\beta$ and $\gamma$ appear on an even footing, we will need to consider generalizations such as such as $\delta(\beta + v \gamma)$.

-The standard bosonization technology employed in string theory textbooks is inadequate to deal with such a generalization.
-Fortunately, it is also unnecessary: the integral transform

-maps these vertex operators to exponential operators whose correlation function is readily computed.
-The integration symbol in the chiral theory is somewhat formal: it is a contour integral where the contour is selected only after the correlation function of the exponential vertex operator has been computed.
-Inequivalent choices of contours will typically occur when correlation functions are multi-valued.